Cancun Wedding Planning

 MUSA (Underwater Museum of Art)

 MUSA consists of over 500 permanent life-sized and monumental sculptures and is one of the largest and most ambitious underwater artificial art attractions in the world.

 A small island 13 kilometers off the coast from Cancún, Isla Mujeres can be easily explored on a day trip.
-As the island is small and all the attractions are located close to each, you can easily get around by renting a golf cart, scooter or bicycle.
+The island is small and attractions are in close proximity, meaning you can easily get around by renting a golf cart, scooter or bicycle.

-Chichén Itzá, one of the new seven wonders of the world, is a complex of Mayan ruins featuring a massive step pyramid, known as El Castillo or Temple of Kukulcan.
+Make your wedding unforgettable by visiting one of the new seven wonders of the world, Chichén Itzá.
+This complex of Mayan ruins features a massive step pyramid, known as El Castillo or Temple of Kukulcan.

 Tulum National Park (Parque Nacional de Tulum) / Tulum Ruins

 Located 80 miles (128 km) from Cancun, the ruins of Tulum are walled into the east and face the Caribbean Sea to the west.
-The only archaeological site overlooking the ocean.
+Tulum is the only archaeological site overlooking the ocean.